Mercy (Kanye West song): Background and release

+Production

-The song was originally supposed to be released on Good Friday, but was released a day early on Thursday, following the release of the West and DJ Khaled collaboration track, "Cold".
-The track was premiered by Funkmaster Flex's Hot 97 radio show, and was released the following day on West's official website.
-The song serves as the first official single from Cruel Summer, a compilation album by West's record label, GOOD Music.
-The release of the track continued West's GOOD Fridays, a music giveaway that provided free MP3 downloads every week to anticipate My Beautiful Dark Twisted Fantasy, which had been on hiatus since December 2010.
-The song features Big Sean and Pusha T, rappers both signed to West's GOOD Music, along with 2 Chainz, all delivering a verse each along with West.
+"Mercy" features Big Sean and Pusha T, rappers both signed to West's GOOD Music, along with 2 Chainz, all delivering a verse each along with West.
 Reflecting on his collaboration with West, 2 Chainz noted that they had worked together for about a year before the song's release.
 He recalled contracting West to hear his own verse again, describing the experience as a strong addition to his professional résumé.
-He was unaware that the song was going to be a single.

-The song was produced by Lifted, with additional production from West, Mike Dean, Mike Will Made It, and Anthony Kilhofer.
+The song was produced by Lifted, with additional production from West, Hudson Mohawke, and Anthony Kilhofer.
 Lifted had produced the beat in November 2011, and his manager was responsible for playing the beat to West, which led to him wanting to work with Lifted.
-Furthermore, Kanye played the embryotic version to Anthony "The Twilite Tone" Khan, and additional production was done, including, but not limited to, samples and the part in which Kanye raps over.
+Furthermore, West added additional production with sampling and his rap verse.
 Both Pusha T and Big Sean recorded their verses in January 2012, with the song mixed and finalized in March.
-Producer Hit-Boy, known for producing West's "Niggas in Paris", described the track as a fresh and innovative blend that incorporated trap elements while maintaining a unique sound.
+Producer Hit-Boy, known for producing West's "Niggas in Paris" (2011), described the song as a fresh and innovative blend that incorporated trap elements while maintaining a unique sound.
 He expressed enthusiasm for the result and admitted that he wished he had produced it himself.